skeswa/prompt/README.md

 - Relatively good performance (we try to limit sub-shells as much as possible)
 - Customizable colors
 - Good documentation (lotsa comments - just in case you want to tweak something)
+- Git tab-completion
+- Autocomplete command history with arrow keys
+- Makes bash feel a little more modern

 ## Assumptions
 - We assume that you have `bash` installed at version `3.0.0` or higher